Ask MYHD: What can I expect after Colour Removing?

 Dear My Hairdresser,

 I’m about to use Colour Remover for the first time and I wanted to know what should I expect my Hair to be like afterwards?
-Honestly, I have a lot of questions and I was wondering if you could answer them.
-Here’s the list.
+Honestly, I have a list of questions:.

 Does Colour Remover smell?

-If I leave it on longer, will it remove more?
+If I leave Colour Remover on my Hair longer, will it remove more Hair Colour?

-Is it true that my Hair will go orange?
+Is it true that my Hair will go Orange and Brassy?

-And, if my Hair is orange, should I Tone then Colour?
-Can I Tone straight away?
+If my Hair does go Orange and Brassy, should I Tone before reColouring?
+Or can I Tone straight away?

 My Hairdresser